rkt/rkt/Documentation/running-kvm-stage1.md

 If you want to run software that requires hypervisor isolation along with trusted software that only needs container isolation, you can [choose which stage1 to use at runtime](https://github.com/coreos/rkt/blob/master/Documentation/subcommands/run.md#use-a-custom-stage-1).

-For example, to use the official lkvm stage1:
+For example, to use the official kvm stage1:

 ```
 # rkt run --stage1-name=coreos.com/rkt/stage1-kvm:1.14.0 coreos.com/etcd:v2.0.9